-- Perform detailed hydraulics and hydrology (H&H) modeling, estimate flood magnitude for various hypothetical events, and identify the areas of greatest risk due to flooding within the study area.
+- Perform detailed H&H modeling, estimate flood magnitude for various hypothetical events, and identify the areas of greatest risk due to flooding within the study area.

 - Identify and evaluate potential flood risk reduction concepts and develop feasibility-level plans for the alternatives.

 Ultimately, this study will identify and quantify flood risk and recommend potential projects to reduce flood risk in the study area.
 The Final Engineering Report will include the formulation of flood reduction concepts as well as the evaluation of these concepts using pre-determined criteria.
 Additionally, it will include recommendations pertaining to the implementation of the identified flood risk reduction projects using $10 million of allocated funds from the 2018 Bond program.